borgmatic

 borgmatic restore --archive latest

-The --archive value is the name of the archive to restore from.
+The --archive value is the name of the archive or archive hash to restore from.
 This restores all databases dumps that borgmatic originally backed up to that archive.

 This is a destructive action! borgmatic restore replaces live databases by restoring dumps from the selected archive.
 So be very careful when and where you run it.